stephanwesten/calcpwa/README.md

 Karma
 -----
-When the tests gives errors like 'blablba is not a known element' then to find the right spec.ts file add the "schemas: [NO_ERRORS_SCHEMA]" to configureTestingModule when the right file is found add the component or stub the component
+When the tests gives errors like 'blablba is not a known element' then to find the offending spec.ts file add the "schemas: [NO_ERRORS_SCHEMA]" to configureTestingModule when the right file is found add the component (add import and add schema) or stub the component in the ts.spec file

 ------